 Any lower than that, and you risk ending up with soggy and soft fries.
 If you try to crank the heat higher, you'll end up with smoking oil and fries that are burnt on the exterior but not cooked in the center.

 Absolutely!
-This will encourage even cooking and browning, resulting in the best possible sweet potato fries.
+This will encourage even cooking and browning, resulting in the best possible baked fries.

 Just like the recipe states!
 While you might need to add a few minutes onto the cook time, you should add just a single layer of frozen fries to the basket.